Jayavarman VII: Defeat of the Cham and coronation

-In 1177, Champa King Jaya Indravarman IV launched the battle of Tonlé Sap on the Khmer capital by sailing a fleet up the Mekong River, across Lake Tonlé Sap, and then up the Siem Reap River, a tributary of the Tonle Sap.
-The invaders pillaged the Khmer capital of Yasodharapura and put king Tribhuvanadityavarman to death, followed by the Cham occupation of Cambodia for the next four years.
+In 1177, Champa King Jaya Indravarman IV launched the battle of Tonlé Sap on the Khmer capital by sailing a fleet up the Mekong River, across Lake Tonlé Sap, and up the Siem Reap River, a tributary of the Tonle Sap.
+The invaders pillaged the Khmer capital of Yasodharapura and put king Tribhuvanadityavarman to death.
+The Chams occupied Cambodia for the next four years.

-Between 1177 and 1181, when he was in his mid 50s, Jayavarman came to historical prominence by leading a Khmer army to oust the Cham invaders, including a naval battle depicted on the walls of the Bayon and Banteay Chmar.
+Between 1177 and 1181, when he was in his mid-50s, Jayavarman came to historical prominence by leading a Khmer army to oust the Cham invaders, including a naval battle depicted on the walls of the Bayon and Banteay Chmar.
 Returning to the capital, he found it in disorder.
 He put an end to the disputes between warring factions and in 1181 was crowned king himself.

 Early in his reign, he probably repelled another Cham attack and quelled a rebellion of the vassal Kingdom of Malyang (Battambang).
 He was greatly helped by the military skill of refugee Prince Sri Vidyanandana, who also played a part in the subsequent sacking and conquest of Champa (1190–1191).

-His conquest of Champa made it a dependency of the Khmer Empire for thirty years.
-Jayavarman expanded Khmer control of the Mekong Valley northward to Vientiane and to the south, down the Kra Isthmus.
+His conquest of Champa made it a dependency of the Khmer Empire for 30 years.
+Jayavarman expanded Khmer control of the Mekong Valley northward to Vientiane and southward down the Kra Isthmus.

 Public works and monuments

 Bronze replica of one of the twenty-three stone images King Jayavarman VII sent to different parts of his kingdom in 1191.
 The Walters Art Museum.

 Over the 37 years of his reign, Jayavarman embarked on a grand program of construction that included both public works and monuments.
-As a Mahayana Buddhist, his declared aim was to alleviate the suffering of his people.
+As a Mahayana Buddhist, his stated aim was to alleviate his people's suffering.
 One inscription tells us, "He suffered from the warts of his subjects more than from his own; the pain that affected men's bodies was for him a spiritual pain, and thus more piercing."
-This declaration must be read in light of the undeniable fact that the numerous monuments erected by Jayavarman must have required the labor of thousands of workers, and that Jayavarman's reign was marked by the centralization of the state and the herding of people into ever greater population centers.
+This declaration must be read in light of the fact that the numerous monuments Jayavarman erected must have required the labor of thousands of workers, and that his reign was marked by the centralization of the state and the herding of people into ever greater population centers.

-Historians have identified many facets in Jayavarman's intensive building program.
+Historians have identified many facets of Jayavarman's intensive building program.
 In one phase, he focused on useful constructions, such as his famous 102 hospitals, rest houses along the roads, and reservoirs.
 Thereafter, he built a pair of temples in honor of his parents: Ta Prohm in honor of his mother and Preah Khan in honor of his father.

 Finally, he constructed his own "temple-mountain" at Bayon and developed the city of Angkor Thom around it.
-He also built Neak Pean ("Coiled Serpent"), one of the smallest but most beautiful temples in the Angkor complex, a fountain with four surrounding ponds set on an island in that artificial lake.
+He also built Neak Pean ("Coiled Serpent"), one of the smallest but most beautiful temples in the Angkor complex, a fountain with four surrounding ponds set on an island in the artificial lake.